 Parents and school staff members are responsible for teaching children appropriate behavior consistent with their developmental level.

-Student will be subject to disciplinary action, up to and including suspension from school, when they:
+Students will be subject to disciplinary action that may result in a suspension from school, when they:

 - Making unreasonable noise.